thierryH91200/DatabaseManager/README_en.md

 and to create a CRUD in your ModelManager.

-Everything that is part of the “MianAppp” folder belongs to your application;
+Everything that is part of the “MainAppp” folder belongs to your application;
 the rest is part of the database manager.